ADVERTISEMENT

 Which Is the Better Anesthesia Between General and Monitored Care?

 Many retrospective studies have found some kind of association between GA and worse neurologic outcomes in patients who underwent acute thrombectomy procedures.
 MAC has been known to hasten vascular access time, which is the difference between imaging and puncture time.
-But these studies failed to demonstrate an advantage in the time to revascularization (procedure to restore blood flow).
+However, these studies failed to demonstrate an advantage in the time to revascularization (procedure to restore blood flow).
 However, it should be noted that both MAC and GA have remarkably reduced blood pressure, which has subsequently led to an increased risk of infarction.
 Aggressive treatment by the anesthesiologist to minimize the potential risk of GA-induced hypotension.

 In selected patients who are cooperative, MAC will help assist in a neurologic examination throughout the procedure.
 Currently, there is insufficient evidence to recommend one anesthetic technique over another routinely.
 Instead, the technique employed should be based upon a quick clinical assessment of the patient, the comfort level of the anesthesiologist with various methods, and local practice.
 If GA is selected, extra attention must be given to avoid undue delay in endovascular treatment and maintenance of cerebral circulation.